INTRODUCTORY SLIDE SHOW – A four slide presentation about how this website works.

 Look at the analysis used above, the focus was on the overhead aspect of the contract and subcontractor relationship.
 The contractor shifted this overhead responsibility to his subcontractor thus shifting some of the overhead value to his final net profit from this project.
 In this case, Form Construction did well.
 Often, it is the subcontractor that acquires some of the net profit into their pocket.
 Assume Able Stone agreed to do this part of the contract for $1,000,000 and not $950,000.
 Able Stone shifted all of the overhead aspect plus $950 of the net profit of the contract into their pocket.
 Thus Form Construction’s net profit would be reduced.
 This is referred to as ‘Profit Shifting’ in business and it is important for all parties to understand this basic business principle.

-So would Form Construction allow this to happen?
+Would Form Construction allow this to happen?
 Should they?

 Well, actually, it may not be a bad idea especially if Form Construction is shifting a lot of risk to Able Stone.